stormcorn/docker-compose-react_quiz/README.md

-The original folder name is "reac_quiz"
+The original folder name is "react_quiz"

 # Getting Started with Create React App